fbelzunc/interview-groovy-scripting/README.md

 # Exercise 5.
 Print how long took the last build done

-Print for all the Jobs how long took the last build done.
+Print for all the Jobs how long took the last build.

 # Exercise 6.
 Create a FreeSytyle job from Groovy console